If you are learning Korean, becoming a translator could be your dream. But how do you turn this into reality? Let’s find out!

 It also provides vast job potential in a variety of fields.

-One such option is a Korean translator.
-It is an excellent career choice that offers good pay and a favorable work environment.
+One such option is to become a Korean translator.
+This excellent career choice offers good pay and a favorable work environment.

-The job interests many aspiring linguists who want to dive into everything in Korea.
-They want to know what it takes to get this full-time employment.
+The job interests aspiring linguists who want to learn everything about Korea and want to know what it takes to get this full-time employment.

 How can fluency in Korean help throughout your career as a translator?
 How much money can you make, and where to find job opportunities?